acrcloud/acrcloud_sdk_php/README.md

 1. If you run the SDK on Windows, you must install library(vcredist).

 ## Install modules
+**Note: If you use nginx/apache, you can add "phpinfo()" in your code, and find extension dir and the path of "php.ini" from the result info** </br>
 1. Find your extension dir, run(this is default extension dir):   </br>
 ```sh
 $ php -ini | grep "extension_dir"